zama-ai/concrete-ml/docs/advanced-topics/serialization.md

 {% hint style="warning" %}
 A loaded model requires to be compiled once again in order to be able to execute the inference in FHE or with simulation.
-This ie because the underlying FHE circuit is currently not serialized.
+This is because the underlying FHE circuit is currently not serialized.
 There is however no such need when FHE mode is disabled.
 {% endhint %}